Striper Fishing In North Carolina

 While stripers are native to salt water, they naturally migrate into fresh water streams to spawn.
 Their eggs must remain in motion in order to hatch so the fresh water rivers and streams become the ideal spawning grounds for stripers.
 Landlocked stripers then populate the lakes.

-North Carolina offers excellent opportunities for striped bass fishing, including the popular hybrid stripers.
+North Carolina offers excellent opportunities for hybrid striped bass fishing, which are popular with local anglers.
 Hybrid stripers are a crossbreed between striped bass and white bass, combining the best characteristics of both species.
 They are known for their strength, aggressive nature, and impressive fighting ability, making them a thrilling catch for anglers.
+These "wipers" tend to school around baitfish and follow river channel edges.
+Fish finders can help you locate schools of fish as well as schools of baitfish.
+Look for them on flats and long points that connect with channels.
+Trolling, or still fishing, with live or cut bait are great options for catching hybrid stripers.

 Several major lakes in North Carolina provide prime habitat for striped bass and hybrid stripers.
 One such lake is Lake Norman, located near Charlotte, which is renowned for its striped bass fishery.
 Anglers can also find productive striped bass fishing in other lakes such as Jordan Lake, Falls Lake, and Lake Wylie.